The Basics of a Garage Conversion in Los Angeles

 3. Budget: We mentioned earlier that the possibilities of a garage conversion are endless; however, they are limited by your budget.
 I don’t mean to be a party pooper, but our task is to inform you realistically about your garage conversion aspirations.

 Budget appropriation and allocation are critical to the success of turning your garage into an ADU.
 No one knows better than yourself how much you can allocate to your garage conversion; however, it is always advisable to have an expert assess you how to assign better your budget.
-At Levi Construction, our comprehensive team of professionals has the experience to break down your budget and allocate it responsibly throughout your whole project.
+At Levi Design Build, our comprehensive team of professionals has the experience to break down your budget and allocate it responsibly throughout your whole project.

 The overall cost of the project will depend much on many factors.
 How many square feet will be part of the garage conversion, the quality of the finished materials, and the remodel you are aspiring.
 If you are considering an apartment suite conversion, you have to sort out what will happen to the garage door and walls, especially since you need to add windows.